-Services provided by the Centre include Hear to Listen (a confidential listening service, of great benefit to those facing difficult times in their lives), Help Information and Support service (assistance to access the right help, correct information and necessary support needed by any individual).
-The Charity has also been able to support Facing Life In Pain (FLIP) a local support group for people living with chronic pain, Breathe Easy, a drop in service supported by the British Lung Foundation, and South Liverpool Foodbank (where people who are in financial crisis can be provided with emergency food supplies, donated by the general public) which is now an independent charity.
+The Charity has also been able to support Facing Life In Pain (FLIP) a local support group for people living with chronic pain, Breathe Easy, a drop in service supported by the British Lung Foundation, the local Parkinsons Disease Society and South Liverpool Foodbank (where people who are in financial crisis can be provided with emergency food supplies, donated by the general public) which is now an independent charity.

 Esther's Coffee Lounge, an independent business based in the Centre, provides catering for the public and Centre users, and there is also an independent catering company which supplements the in-house service.

 An internet facility is available to the public throughout the Centre, which has been enhanced by the installation of a new monitored wi-fi service and a small card shop is available to the public.

-Improvements
+Building Improvements

 The Centre has been, and continues to be, refurbished and improved in all areas to provide a safe and accessible venue for all users.
-During 2017 this included: completion of the refurbishment of the main public toilets including the accessible toilets, external redecorations of the building, re-carpeting of several classrooms, replacement of the Reception air conditioning units.
+During 2018 this included: replacement of the Morris Hall corridor windows and the Morris Hall high level windows, replacement of the bungalow roof, upgrade of the fire alarm panel and system, alterations to bungalow kitchen and alteration to first floor office partitions.